nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Locomotion.md

 ## Analysis
 ### Acceleration

 In order to traverse the entire playing field within the three minute time limit, the robot needs to move no slower than 0.0677 m\s.
-Howver, to allow for two minutes to complete the other tasks, the fastest velocity needed will be 0.2023 m/s.
+However, to allow for two minutes to complete the other tasks, the fastest velocity needed will be 0.2023 m/s.

 $v = 0.2023\ m/s$